-Biogas is generated by anaerobic digestion, which involves decomposition of organic matter in the absence of oxygen.
+Biogas is generated by anaerobic digestion, which involves decomposition of organic matter or biomass in the absence of oxygen.
 The process is facilitated by bacteria action.
 The bacteria action produces biogas, which is composed of methane and other gases (Biogas is about 60% methane).
 The Biogas is the natural byproduct from this decaying process, and is used to power a biogas generator.

-Biogas has many advantages, which include:
+Biogas has many advantages, which includes:

 For example, a farm may be self-sufficient by using plants and other biodegradable waste material generated from livestock and farm animals, to produce biogas.
 For urban homes, left over food scraps, vegetable and fruit peels, weeds, and grass, can be used as raw material to produce biogas.

--Biogas doesn’t contribute to global warming – unlike coal, natural gas, and oil, biogas technology plays a big role in recycling biodegradable waste and material.
+Unlike coal, natural gas, and oil, biogas technology plays a big role in recycling biodegradable waste and material.